weakmemory/imm/README.md

 Download the [VirtualBox image](http://podkopaev.net/popl19-imm-artifact), import it into VirtualBox, and boot the machine.
 The image has been tested with VirtualBox 5.2.18 with Oracle VM VirtualBox Extension pack.

-The login is `popl19` and the password is `popl`.
+The login is `popl` and the password is `popl`.

-All necessary software is installed, and the project is checked out to `/home/popl19/imm`.
+All necessary software is installed, and the project is checked out to `/home/popl/imm`.
-<---!
 Additionally, Emacs and Proof General are installed so that you can browse the sources.
---->

 The proofs might be checked by opening a terminal and running
 ```bash